-Improving the quality and availability of health information, data collection, and analysis

-- Providing cultural diversity and interpreter training to health and human services professionals and advocating for language services - Supporting policies and legislation that improve the health and well-being of all North Carolinians - Collaborating with others to improve minority health programs and services - Disseminating information to increase awareness of minority health and health disparities
+- Improving the quality and availability of health information, data collection, and analysis - Providing cultural diversity and interpreter training to health and human services professionals and advocating for language services - Supporting policies and legislation that improve the health and well-being of all North Carolinians - Collaborating with others to improve minority health programs and services - Disseminating information to increase awareness of minority health and health disparities

-Additionally, North Carolina recently launched its new Office of Health Equity to advance health equity and reduce disparities in opportunity and outcomes for historically marginalized populations.
+Additionally, in 2021, North Carolina launched the Office of Health Equity to reduce disparities in opportunity and outcomes for historically marginalized populations.
+The office developed a Health Equity Resource Hub, which uses many statewide and national resources and data sources to research and examine topics related to health equity.